FeitianTech/OpenSK_USB/docs/index.md

     Just press Enter, the firmware will be flahsed to your OpenSK USB Dongle.

     When progress bar reaches 100%, OpenSK USB Dongle will be in working mode automatically.
 You can now test FIDO function.
+!!! note "NOTE"
+    If your dongle can not work well, please refer to https://github.com/google/OpenSK/pull/247 to erase the storage at first and then flash the firmware to try.
 ### Test FIDO functions
 Please refer to [Test Page](./test.md).